neurodance/teams-ai/CONTRIBUTING.md

 Microsoft Teams is currently accepting contributions in the form of bug fixes and new features.
-Any submission must have an issue tracking it in the issue tracker that has been approved by the Teams AI team.
+Any submission must have an issue tracking it in the issue tracker that has been approved by the Teams SDK team.
 Your pull request should include a link to the bug that you are fixing.
 If you've submitted a PR for a bug, please post a comment in the bug to avoid duplication of effort.